T-O-R-U-S/burrito/README.md

 ## How?

-The burrito database uses BSON under-the-hood.
+The burrito schema uses BSON.

 This is convenient because it's a binary format, and it's easy to parse.
 This makes it easier to store encrypted data compared to YAML/TOML/JSON, which are all text-based formats.